Quantile tomography: using quantiles with multivariate data

-The equivariance of directional quantiles means that, for fixed $p$, the directional quantile function $q(u) = Q(p,u\trans X)$ is positively homogeneous; nevertheless, it is not hard to find an example when it is not sublinear.
-However, we can consider the maximal support function, that is, the maximal positively homogeneous and sublinear among those dominated by the directional quantile function.
-It turns out that the result is the support function of the directional quantile envelope.
-While this observation did not turn to be directly helpful in its technical aspect, it can be effectively used in the algorithm constructing bivariate directional quantile envelopes.
+Methods based on fitting normal distribution are still somewhat central to multivariate statistics; we find it thus encouraging that for the normal distribution, our proposed contours coincide with the contours of its density, the objects that \citet{Eva82} defines, in one of the first papers on the subject, to be ``bivariate quantiles''.
+However, the approach based on fitting normal distribution would have all virtues of an ideal, if the hypothesized distribution would be ``closely followed'' by the data---as for our example occurs in the central part, as can be seen in the right panel of Figure~\ref{f:7}, but not that much on the fringe of the data cloud.
+The elliptic contours would be considerably off there; but we can see that the directional quantile envelopes adapt to the specific shape of the data, and thus behave rather in a nonparametric way.

-\section{Recovery of directional quantile information}
+{\bf 5.
+Recovery of directional quantile information}

-A question of paramount importance now is how far is it possible to recover the directional quantile lines from the directional quantile envelopes---what is the price for the compression of the directional quantile information.
+Obviously, directional quantile envelopes suppress some information contained in directional quantiles; a question of paramount importance is how far it is possible to get this information back.
 Let $e$ be a point lying on the boundary, $\partial E$, of a bounded convex set $E \subset \reals^d$.
 A \emph{tangent} of $E$ at $e$ is any hyperplane (line) containing $e$ that has empty intersection with the interior of $E$.
 Such a line determines the corresponding \emph{tangent halfspace}, the halfspace that has the tangent as its boundary and its interior does not contain any point of $E$.
-Let $X$ be a random vector with the distribution $P$.
-The \emph{maximal mass at a hyperplane} is defined as
+The \emph{maximal mass at a hyperplane} is defined as $ \Delta(P) = \sup \{ \mathbb{P}[s\trans X=c] \colon s \in \mathbb{S}^{d-1},\; c\in \mathbb{R}\}. $ The following theorem provides a practical guideline for recovering the directional quantile information and is thus essential in interpreting directional quantile envelopes.